Restricted Discrete Invariance and Self-Synchronization For Stable Walking of Bipedal Robots: The 9-DOF 3D Biped

 defines a coordinate system on $\mathcal{M}_\mathcal{P}$.
 In the closed-loop system the evolution of $(q, \dot{q})$ in the next step is uniquely determined by the value of $(\xi_r, \zeta_r)$ at impact.

 \end{symmetric_gait} The goal of the controllers is then that of rendering $\mathcal{M}_\mathcal{P}$ invariant.
-We will discuss this in more details in Section \ref{Controllers}. \begin{proof} \textit{Step 1.} We first show that, by assumptions $(i)$ and $(ii)$, the following equations hold at impact
+We will discuss this in more details in Section \ref{Controllers}. \begin{proof} \textit{Step 1.} We first show that, by assumptions $(i)$ and $(ii)$ we have $x^2 + y^2 = x_0^2+y_0^2$ and $z = z_0$, where